twop/ts-union/README.md

 ### Breaking changes from 1.1

-* `t` function to define shapes is renamed to 'of'.
+* `t` function to define shapes is renamed to `of`.
 * There is a different underlying data structure.
-So if you persisted the values somewhere it won't be compatible with the new version.
+So if you persisted the values somewhere it wouldn't be compatible with the new version.

 The actual change is pretty simple: